How Do Solar Panels Work (Simple Explanation for Homeowners)

 Do Solar Panels Work on Cloudy Days?

-In cities like Islamabad, winter fog can slightly reduce output — something many people don't factor in.
+In cities like Islamabad, winter fog can slightly reduce output.

 Common Misconceptions (From Real Clients)